 Using Telegram to coordinate protests.(Note: we are not massive fans of Telegram security for various reasons such as these and these but do understand that it solves a number of problems that alternatives like Signal do not.
 For example public group messaging.

 Sophisticated coordination and communication of crowds using hand signals.
-(Update 04-Sept-2019: apparently this hadn’t been used widely though some of them where used during protests in July)
+(Update 04-Sept-2019: apparently this hadn’t been used widely though some of them where used during protests in July) (Update 01–Oct-2019: it seems the hand signals are now being used again at some protests.)

 Using Apple Airdrop to quickly and anonymously pass information to others.
 (Here’s how)